IgniteUI/igniteui-docfx/en/components/date-picker.md

 <div class="divider--half"></div>

+> Note:  The `IgxDatePicker` now supports IME input.
+When composition ends, the control converts the wide-character numbers to ASCII characters.

 ### Increment and decrement
 The [`IgxDatePickerComponent`]({environment:angularApiUrl}/classes/igxdatepickercomponent.html) exposes [`increment`]({environment:angularApiUrl}/classes/igxdatepickercomponent.html#increment) and [`decrement`]({environment:angularApiUrl}/classes/igxdatepickercomponent.html#decrement) methods.
 Both of which come from the  [`IgxDateTimeEditorDirective`](date-time-editor.md#increment-decrement) and can be used for incrementing and decrementing a specific [`DatePart`]({environment:angularApiUrl}/enums/datepart.html) of the currently set date.